British Royal Navy Lieutenant Stephen Collins will be the first ever British pilot to attend the famous Top Gun school.

 The Top Gun training programme is known all around the world mainly thanks to Tom Cruise acting as Maverick, an elite F-14 Tomcat pilot in the Top Gun movie.

 Stephen Collins is by no means entering the Top Gun School by accident.
 His father was a pilot during the Falklands War, later on he moved to Red Arrows aerobatic team.
-We might suppose that Stephen has talent in his genes.
+In other words, Stephen has aviation talent in his genes.

 For the last five years he has flown in the US Navy, being a partaker of an exchange programme the purpose of which is to allow the British aviators get used to aircraft carriers operating conditions.